GiuseppeTG/Concert-Webpage/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Web Development Course
+# Wayhome Minimalistic Concert

-In this project, I built a Web Development Course web page.
+In this project, I built a concert web page.
 It is based on the original design idea by Cindy Shin in Behance.

 ## Built With

 - Major languages: HTML, CSS, JS.
-- Frameworks: Bootstrap.
 - Technologies used: Visual Studio Code, Git/GitHub

 ## Live Demo (if available)